-- In Abadi96, the authors assert (in Principle 3) that the omission of two names in Message 3 of the protocol of Example 3.1 has "dramatic consequences". - This article didn't adequately explain why these consequences are dramatic. - In my presentation, I'll explain this drama and why security professionals should learn how to avoid it.
+- In Abadi96, the authors assert (in Principle 3) that the omission of two names in Message 3 of the protocol of Example 3.1 has "dramatic consequences" - The authors didn't explain. - We can't have a drama without some actors, a conflicted situation, and a story. - I'll describe a plausible "dramatic setting" (i.e. a security model), in which the use of this faulty protocol could have tragic consequences.